 Access control technology allows you to control who can enter which parts of a building, and when.
 Additionally, our access control software, powered by AMAG, even keeps track of failed access attempts.
 Therefore, you can catch employees who attempt to snoop, even if they cannot access the parts of the building they attempt to sneak into.
 We install many access control systems in both the exterior and the interior of our customers’ businesses.
 Now let’s look at an idea that takes this same concept to a smaller scale.

 This measure takes the “macro” concept of access control to a much more “micro” level.
 In many cases, commercial customers want employee tracking on very specific locations within a business.
 We offer cam lock systems that offer this service for filing cabinets, drawers, or cupboards that may contain hazardous or sensitive material.
 We provide this service through Medeco, one of the industry’s premier lock hardware providers.
 Just as with access control systems, Medeco XT equipment allows users to determine who can open which locks, and when.

 The cam locks that we install for this purpose require a specific type of key to open them.
 Both the lock and the keys track data for both successful and unsuccessful opening attempts.
 Additionally, the system tracks and creates alerts for unusual events.
 For example, one user opening a specific drawer several times within an hour could create an alert if desired.
-These features make intelligent cam lock systems a popular way to protect cabinets and drawers that hold valuables.
-Law enforcement agencies use these types of systems to protect evidence drawers or similar applications.
-Medical customers often use them to protect narcotics or sensitive medication.
-If you have a drawer, cabinet, or other storage space worth protecting, consider installing an intelligent cam lock system.
+These features make intelligent cam lock systems a popular way to lock down cabinets and drawers that hold valuables.
+Law enforcement agencies use these types of systems on evidence drawers or similar applications.
+Medical customers often use them to help secure narcotics or sensitive medication.
+If you have a drawer, cabinet, or other storage space worth extra security, consider installing an intelligent cam lock system.
 Let’s look at another type of lock that can help with employee tracking in your business.